 While there has been discussion about confidentiality clause of contracts and employment arrangements, the Royal Commission Act is designed to protect those that give evidence before it either as complainants or whistleblowers.
 Witness’ truthful statements provided by a notice to produce under the Act are protected from any form of legal action.
 Evidence of wrongdoing by others given at a Royal Commission is protected and essentially privileged under the Act.
 Further protections such as anonymising witnesses’ identities and providing evidence in private are also readily available.
 The Act also makes it an offence for an employer to dismiss or discriminate against a person who gives evidence before a Royal Commission.

 The Banking Royal Commission will be accepting public submissions from any individual or entity that has experienced or witnessed misconduct by a relevant financial services entity.
 We strongly encourage anyone with useful information to come forward and to contribute to an inquiry that can assist in addressing widespread misconduct.
+NOTE: public submissions have now closed.

 If you have potential evidence of financial sector misconduct or conduct that falls below community standards or expectations, O’Brien Criminal and Civil Solicitors can assist you in your liaison with the Royal Commission, so to best protect your legal rights and any claim you may have.